 - 1. What insights I have gained on mission from this study? - 2.
 What practical steps I would like to take as a result of this study? - 3.
-With whom in my family, Session, or congregation would I like to share some idea and practical steps on mission?
+With whom in my family, session or congregation would I like to share some idea and practical steps on mission?

-Gracious God,
+Gracious God

-Thank you for your Mission to create the universe.
+Thank you for your Mission to create the universe

-Thank you for your love that created all creatures.
+Thank you for your love that created all creatures

-Thank you for making us and not leaving us to be alone.
+Thank you for making us and not leaving us to be alone

-Thank you for coming to us in Jesus Christ.
+Thank you for coming to us in Jesus Christ

-Thank you for embracing us and setting us free.
+Thank you for embracing us and setting us free

-Thank you for sending us into your creation.
+Thank you for sending us into your creation

-Help us in our smaller missions to be healers and grace-givers.
+Help us in our smaller missions to be healers and grace-givers

 - 1. If you want to learn more about the influence of Karl Barth on The Presbyterian Church in Canada read Prof. John Vissers' book, The Neo-Orthodox Theology of W.W.
 Bryden, Cambridge: James Clarke and Company, 2011.
-You can find it by searching for it at books.google.ca. - 2.
-If you want to read more by Lesslie Newbigin you can read his book Foolishness to the Greeks, you can find it by searching for it at books.google.ca. - You will notice that Lesslie Newbigin has the title "bishop" although he remained a life-long Presbyterian, he was made a bishop in the Church of South India when he was a missionary in India. - 3.
-If you want to read more about mission theology you might enjoy David Bosch (also a Reformed Theologian).
-His book, Witness to the World can be found by searching for it at books.google.ca. - 4.
-If you want to read a book about a vision for missional congregations and life in The Presbyterian Church in Canada you can read Prof. Charles Fensham's book, To the Nations for the Earth which you can order at amazon.ca/Nations-Earth-Missional-Spirituality/dp/1926798090 also see an interview on the book done by the Presbyterian Record at youtube.com/watch?v=SjVV1iPTwEE
+You can find it online on google books. - 2.
+If you want to read more by Lesslie Newbigin you can read his book, Foolishness to the Greeks.
+You can find it on google books. - 3.
+You will notice that Lesslie Newbigin has the title "bishop" although he remained a life-long Presbyterian, he was made a bishop in the Church of South India when he was a missionary in India. - 4.
+If you want to read more about mission theology you might enjoy David Bosch's (also a Reformed Theologian) Witness to the World which you can find on google books. - 5.
+If you want to read a book about a vision for missional congregations and life in The Presbyterian Church in Canada you can read Prof. Charles Fensham's book, To the Nations for the Earth.
+You can order at amazon.ca/Nations-Earth-Missional-Spirituality/dp/1926798090.
+See an interview on the book done by the Presbyterian Record at youtube.com/watch?v=SjVV1iPTwEE.